dmlap/videojs-contrib-hls/README.md

+Don't actually add this to the project, I'm messing around.
 # video.js HLS Tech

 A video.js tech that plays HLS video on platforms that don't support it but have Flash.